bnoordhuis/node-heapdump/README.md

 Note that Chrome will refuse to load the file unless it has the `.heapsnapshot` extension.

+If you see shallow size is identical to retained size for all the objects, make sure to enable "Show advanced heap snapshot properties" check box in the DevTools settings panel and restart DevTools.

 ### Caveats

 On UNIX systems, the rule of thumb for creating a heap snapshot is that it